‘unapologetically, hilariously, aggressively camp’

 ‘a dynamic, deliciously entertaining night out’

-Sheffield Theatres’ critically acclaimed production Everybody’s Talking About Jamie transfers to the West End’s Apollo Theatre, following a smash-hit run at Sheffield Crucible.
-A brand new British musical by composer and lyricist duo Dan Gillespie Sells and Tom MacRae, the uplifting coming-of-age story finally arrives in London.
+Sheffield Theatres’ critically acclaimed production Everybody’s Talking About Jamie plays at the West End’s Apollo Theatre, following a smash-hit run at Sheffield Crucible.
+A brand new British musical by composer and lyricist duo Dan Gillespie Sells and Tom MacRae, the uplifting coming-of-age story continues to play to packed-out London audiences.

 Based on a true documentary, the musical follows sixteen-year old Jamie, who resides in a Sheffield council estate.
 Terrified about the near future and struggling to find his feet after his Dad leaves, Jamie finds it increasingly difficult to fit in at school.
 But Jamie is destined for something better, brighter and completely sensational.